How You Can Study Abroad in High School (Even if You’re Short on Funds)

 There are many reasons to go abroad in high school — cultural exchange, volunteer opportunities, and language immersion, to name a few.
 My friend was committed to becoming fluent in Spanish, and going to Spain was the beginning of her journey.

-Rotary International is known for their exchange programs.
-Students ages 15 to 19 can be sponsored by a club for a full school year or for shorter, non-academic programs.
-Room and board is usually provided, so students would only need to cover round-trip airfare, travel insurance, and spending money.
+Rotary International is known for its exchange programs.
+Students ages 15 to 19 can be sponsored by a club for a full school year or for shorter, nonacademic programs.
+Room and board is usually provided, so students would need to cover only round-trip airfare, travel insurance, and spending money.

 Greenheart Travel has programs for teens to study abroad in any of 19 countries, learn a language at a two- to four-week language camp in one of nine countries, or volunteer abroad in two countries.
-They offer, among other things, a full scholarship award (including airfare) for a trimester at a high school abroad, a two-week summer language camp, or a two-week volunteer program in Costa Rica.
+The organization offers, among other things, a full scholarship award (including airfare) for a trimester at a high school abroad, a two-week summer language camp, or a two-week volunteer program in Costa Rica.

 The U.S. State Department offers many scholarships for high school students.
-The National Security Language Initiative will cover all costs for a summer or full-year program to study Arabic, Chinese (Mandarin), Hindi, Korean, Persian (Tajik), or Russian, but the Turkish program is currently suspended.
-The Kennedy-Lugar Youth Exchange and Study (YES) program provides merit-based scholarships to live and study in a Muslim culture for an academic year.
-There are 13 countries to choose from, though prior French skills are required to go to Morocco or Senegal.
+The National Security Language Initiative will cover all costs for a summer or full-year program to study Arabic, Chinese (Mandarin), Hindi, Korean, Persian (Tajik), or Russian (the Turkish program is currently suspended).
+The Kennedy-Lugar Youth Exchange and Study program provides merit-based scholarships to live and study in a Muslim culture for an academic year; there are 13 countries to choose from, though prior French skills are required to go to Morocco or Senegal.
 The Congress-Bundestag Youth Exchange for high school students provides a full merit-based scholarship for study in Germany, and no previous German skills are required.